KISRDevelopment/Full-Stack-Dev/complete_web_dev/vagrant.rst

 #######
 Vagrant
 #######

+In :doc:`Phase I <../development_tools/index>` we learned how to:

+    - Setup individual virtual machines
+    - Setup an environment with the software packages we needed
+    - Configure and network our machines
+    - Configure a basic stack

+And we did it all **manually** and **individually**!

+**Vagrant** is a tool that changes all of that by providing us with a way **automate** the entire process using a single file that we can share along with the project code.

-Vagrant is a tool that help you create, provision, share and distroy virtual machines.
+Vagrant helps you create, provision, share and destroy virtual machines.
 Vagrant can interact with different hypervisors e.g. VirtualBox, VMware ...etc.
 Instead of you going and writing scripts to interact with your hypervisor softwre of choice, it does it for you.
 It has simple commands to launch and create VM.
 In this course, we will touch the surface of what it can do.

 Prerequisite
 ============